 Perfectly depicted in a dimly-lit gallery with mystical, underwater music, this exhibit features the Aquariumís most jaw-dropping animals: toothy, 10-foot, sand tiger sharks and sleek, sandbar sharks.
 In addition, guests can watch in amazement as thousands of colorful reef fish swim about while the larger Crevalle Jacks swim above.
 Two impressive Green Sea Turtles can also be seen gliding through the crystal clear waters.

 Guests enter the weird and whimsical world of invertebrates in the Boneless Beauties gallery.
 These mysterious creatures pulsate, dance and draw visitors into their spell.
 Despite their drastically different appearances, the animals in this dimly lit gallery share one common trait - the lack of a backbone.
 The Aquarium showcases some of the most fascinating and bizarre animals on earth, including the wondrous, Giant Pacific Octopus, the hovering, squid-like Cuttlefish and those spineless, brainless wonders: the electrifying jellyfish.

-In addition, the gallery features a unique, domed pop-up tank, where guests can observe the intriguing lifestyles of several giant Japanese spider crabs as if they were floating in a bubble in the middle of the tank.
+In addition, the gallery features a unique tank where guests can observe the intriguing lifestyles of several giant Japanese spider crabs as if they were floating in a bubble in the middle of the tank.